Empirical Careers... chasing a new vision to support researchers

 ELEVATE: Improve your grant writing skills

 Whether you’re from a rich lab or poor lab, had a good supervisor or bad supervisor, you should have access to practical grant development training.
-Knowing that some researchers don’t have access to as many resources (physical or intellectual) as others, I want to offer our support widely.
+Knowing that some researchers don’t have access to as many resources (physical or intellectual) as others, I want to spread our support widely.

 This is also about trying to get people on the same page.
 When reviewing grants, we see common misinterpretations across different schemes and it’s clear some applicants don’t understand key terminology (or maybe their supervisors don’t understand it?), but if your assessor is on a different page about what research impact means (hint, it’s not citations), we’re all in trouble.

-So, I am going to trial a new online resource hub so you can access all our grant writing resources.
+So, I am going to trial a new online resource hub so you can access our grant writing resources.
 We aim to Elevate your grant skills, so it’s your ideas and track record that’s getting judged - not your lack of writing skills or scheme knowledge.
-Think scheme webinars, masterclasses and templates for a variety of ARC and NHMRC schemes.
+Think scheme webinars, masterclasses and templates for a variety of the core ARC and NHMRC schemes.

 Our online grants support means you can watch our videos at your leisure but we plan to have live sessions ahead of major grant schemes so you can ask your burning questions.
 We will be building up our content throughout the year…